ethereum/EIPs/EIPS/eip-1.md

 If this period results in necessary normative changes it will revert the EIP to `REVIEW`.

-**Final** - This EIP represents the final accepted standard.
+**Final** - This EIP represents the final standard.
 A Final EIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

-**Stagnant** - Any EIP in `DRAFT` or `REVIEW` if inactive for a period of 6 months or greater is algorithmically moved to `STANGNANT`.
-An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to`DRAFT`.
+**Stagnant** - Any EIP in `DRAFT` or `REVIEW` if inactive for a period of 6 months or greater is moved to `STAGNANT`.
+An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to `DRAFT`.

 >*EIP Authors are notified of any algorithmic change to the status of their EIP*